somatonic/MarkupSimpleNavigation/README.txt

 INSTALL:
 ----------------------------------------------------------------------------------------------------------
-Simple Module to render tree menu.
 Go to your module Install page and click "Check for new modules".
 It will appear under the section Markup.
 Click "install" button.
 Done.